NicholasChua/siem_osint_automation/README.md

 python ai_ip_osint.py --ip 8.8.8.8
 ```

-The script will output `ai_ip_lookup.json` file in the `ip_osint_json` directory if the user wishes to look at the full AbuseIPDB response.
+The script will output `ai_ip_lookup.json` file in the `osint_json` directory if the user wishes to look at the full AbuseIPDB response.
 Note that the output file is overwritten each time the script is run.

 Example Output: